By Sayer Ji

 - Medical Daily: Turmeric Helps Your Brain Heal Itself: Spice Up Your Brain

-As you may already know, our database is the world’s most extensive open access natural medical database on over 1,800 different natural substances, with over 1600 study abstracts on turmeric’s healing properties indexed thus far: view the Turmeric research page here to view!
+As you may already know, GreenMedInfo’s database is the world’s most extensive open access natural medical database on over 1,800 different natural substances, with over 1600 study abstracts on turmeric’s healing properties indexed thus far.
+(You can view them via the Turmeric research page.)
 If you take a look at the laundry list of over 600 diseases that this spice (or its components, e.g. curcumin) has been studied for to prevent and/or treat, the sheer volume of supportive literature is astounding.
-Amazingly, we have identified over 180 physiological pathways – according to their conventional pharmacological characterization, e.g. COX-2 inhibitor, Interleukin 6 down-regulator – by which turmeric or its components heals the human body.
+Amazingly, we have catalogued over 180 physiological pathways – according to their conventional pharmacological characterization, e.g. COX-2 inhibitor, Interleukin 6 down-regulator – by which turmeric or its components heals the human body.
 In addition, you will find over 100 articles on turmeric’s neuroprotective properties on this page: Turmeric as a Neuroprotective agent.

-The research clearly indicates that turmeric is a great brain supportive plant.
+The research clearly indicates that turmeric is a great plant for supporting both the brain and the body’s neurological pathways.
 For a more layperson oriented review, read the following articles:

 - Turmeric Produces ‘Remarkable’ Recovery in Alzheimer’s Patients